 - back-up copies as far as they are necessary to ensure orderly data processing,

-(2) After conclusion of the contracted work, or earlier upon request by the Client, at the latest upon termination of the Service Agreement, the Supplier shall hand over to the Client or – subject to prior consent – destroy all documents, processing and utilization results, and data sets related to the contract that have come into its possession, in a data-protection compliant manner.
+(2) After conclusion of the contracted work, or earlier upon request by the Client, at the latest upon termination of the Main Contract, the Supplier shall hand over to the Client or – subject to prior consent – destroy all documents, processing and utilization results, and data sets related to the contract that have come into its possession, in a data-protection compliant manner.
 As the case may be, exceptions to this rule can apply to content data in the context of user collaboration.
 This depends on the owning user (“Owner”) of the interactive workspace („Board“):

 - Boards can be deleted by their owners; the deletion of the board triggers the deletion of the content data